getoutz/backup-data-script/README.md

 ---

 ## 📁 Configuration
-Modify the `config.ini` file before running the script.
+Modify the `config.conf` file before running the script.

 ### 🔹 Database Configuration
 These settings define how the database backup is created.